bilelomrani1/s5p-tools/README.md

 s5p-request <product-type> --shp <shapefile-file-url>
 ```

+If the shapefile contains more than one geometry, the script considers the union of all geometries.
 The script expects a shapefile encoded in `utf-8` and projected with Longitude / Latitude WGS84 projection.
 To standardize your `.shp` file, use the following `ogr2ogr` command from GDAL:

 ```bash
 ogr2ogr -f "ESRI Shapefile" -lco ENCODING=UTF-8 -t_srs EPSG:4326 output.shp input.shp